What Do Woodworking Machine Setter, Operator, or Tender Do?

 - Computer aided design and drafting CADD software

-How to Become a Woodworking Machine Operator
+How do I Become a Woodworking Machine Operator?

 Where Woodworking Machine Setters, Operators, and Tenders Work